Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Installation.md

 1. Install the add-on manually, as described in the [manual installation for Blender](./Installation.md#blender-1).

 Setup MeshSync for a Unity Project:
-1. Select the location of an existing Unity Project and the location of the Unity Editors Folder.
+1. Select the location of an existing Unity Project and the location of the Unity Editors.
 ![](images/BlenderUnityProjectSection.png)
 1. Click on **Auto Sync** or **Manual Sync**.
 ![](images/BlenderSyncButtons.png)